schuv/friendly-chat-bot/README.md

 ## About
 This bot was created special for the one chat, where bad words are strictly prohibited.
 Well, in the future this bot can be easily modified to something bigger.

+Bot deletes all the messages, where he could find "*" symbol or a word from the "words.txt" file.

+Works only in one chat.
+You can set that in the **.env** file.

 ## Admin privileges
 There are admin privileges available in the bot.
 You can also modify answer texts in src/texts.json